sds/db-query-matchers/README.md

 To exclude SCHEMA queries, add `schemaless` to the configuration.
 This will help avoid failing specs due to ActiveRecord load order.

+To log more about the queries being made, you can set the `log_backtrace` option to `true`.
+And to control what parts of the backtrace is logged, you can use `backtrace_filter`.

 ```ruby
 DBQueryMatchers.configure do |config|
   config.ignores = [/SHOW TABLES LIKE/]